PM Modi divides 77 ministers into 8 groups and instructs them to improve governance - ExBulletin

 PM Modi divides 77 ministers into 8 groups and instructs them to improve governance

-With the aim of improving the efficiency and transparency of governance, the Center divided 77 members of the entire Council of Ministers into eight different groups to develop technological resources and train a pool of professionals for their recruitment in their teams, government sources said.

-The government led by Narendra Modi plans to recruit young professionals, make the best use of technology for monitoring projects and solicit suggestions from retired officials, sources said.
+In a major effort for a hands-on approach to governance, the Modi government plans to recruit young professionals, solicit input from retired officials, and make the most of technology for project monitoring, in addition to various other steps that will be overseen by eight different groups comprising members from across the cabinet, sources said.

+The 77 ministers have been divided into eight groups to develop technology-based resources, create a pool of professionals to be recruited into their teams and other similar initiatives to be adopted in the offices of all ministers’ offices to bring more transparency. and further improve the efficiency of the Modi government, the sources said.

-The process of dividing ministers into eight groups followed the “Chintan Shivirs” (brainstorming sessions) of the entire council chaired by Prime Minister Modi.
-Each meeting lasted nearly five hours.
+This exercise of dividing ministers into eight groups was carried out following “Chintan Shivirs” (brainstorming sessions) of the entire council chaired by Prime Minister Narendra Modi, each meeting lasting nearly five hours.

-The last session was also attended by the president of Lok Sabha, Om Birla, and the president of Rajya Sabha, Mr. Venkaiah Naidu.
+The final brainstorming meeting was also attended by Lok Sabha President Om Birla and Rajya Sabha President Mr. Venkaiah Naidu.

-According to sources, these brainstorming meetings mainly focused on improving the efficiency and delivery system of the Modi government.
-Giving ministers a more hands-on approach, the formation of groups was carried out with an emphasis on overall improvement in governance, they added.
+All of these meetings mainly focused on improving the efficiency and delivery system of the Modi government.
+The formation of groups is another step in this direction, focusing largely on improving governance overall by giving ministers a more practical approach, the sources said.

-The 77 ministers are part of one of those eight groups, each comprising nine to ten ministers with a Union minister appointed as the group coordinator, sources added.
+All 77 ministers on the council are part of one of those eight groups, each comprising nine to ten ministers with a Union minister appointed as the group coordinator, sources said.

-Some of the tasks assigned to these groups are – developing a portal in each minister’s office that gives updates on the performance of government flagship programs and policies, a dashboard for tracking decisions made by ministers respective and a system for scheduling meetings and managing correspondence.
-They were also tasked with developing stakeholder engagement programs and creating profiles of all states, districts and ministries.
+Develop a portal in each ministerial cabinet that gives updates on the performance of the Centre’s flagship programs and policies, a dashboard for tracking decisions made by the respective ministers and a system for scheduling meetings and managing correspondence. part of the tasks assigned to these groups.

+They were also asked to create profiles of all districts, states and ministries and to develop stakeholder engagement programs.

+Likewise, a group has been tasked with creating a portal that stores the comments and experiences of retiring employees, sources said.

-Among the union ministers who are the coordinators of their respective groups are Hardeep Singh Puri, Narendra Singh Tomar, Piyush Goyal, Dharmendra Pradhan, Smriti Irani and Anurag Thakur, sources added.
+Union ministers Hardeep Singh Puri, Narendra Singh Tomar, Piyush Goyal, Dharmendra Pradhan, Smriti Irani, Anurag Thakur are among the ministers who are the coordinators of their respective groups, the sources said.

+Most of the ministers who had made presentations at the Chintan Shivirs were given the responsibility of coordinating their respective groups.

-On the instruction of Prime Minister Modi, Union ministers carpooled with their cabinet colleagues from different ministries and from different states to attend the “Chintan Shivirs”.
+Meanwhile, to attend these brainstorming sessions, Union ministers on the instruction of Prime Minister Modi carpooled with their cabinet colleagues from different ministries and from different states.

-This process will also benefit new ministers who have had the opportunity to work with the Center for the first time.

-Prime Minister Modi also spoke of “tiffin meetings” during his days in Gujarat, where everyone used to bring their own tiffins to meetings and share food as well as ideas.

 Sources